Skip to main content

 Dayton's Commercial Pipeline, Served by RCG's Site Works Division

-Dayton's commercial development pipeline is the most underrated in our four-MSA corridor.
-Downtown Dayton alone reported $400M+ in 2024 investment with $436M under construction in 2025 — the U Dayton/Premier Health onMain Innovation District, multifamily expansions, and the broader downtown revitalization are generating site work demand that local install contractors aren't fully covering.
-Greene County's stormwater post-construction requirements differ from Montgomery County's, and the Five Rivers MetroParks adjacencies create environmental considerations on certain sites.
-RCG's Site Works division operates across both counties, designs to the actual local stormwater rule, and brings the same project management discipline that supports our commercial GC work in Cincinnati.
+Dayton's commercial development pipeline is the most underrated in our three-MSA corridor.
+Downtown Dayton alone reported $400M+ in 2024 investment with $436M under construction in 2025 — the U Dayton/Premier Health onMain Innovation District, multifamily expansions, and the broader downtown revitalization are generating install-only landscape, paver, sod, and grading scope that local install contractors aren't fully covering.
+RCG's Site Works division operates across Montgomery and Greene counties, brings the same project management discipline that supports our commercial GC work in Cincinnati, and competes for $25K–$500K install scope as a co-equal division of our GC business.

-• Downtown Dayton & onMain District: Site work tied to the U Dayton/Premier Health onMain Innovation District and broader downtown commercial pipeline.
+• Downtown Dayton & onMain District: Install-only landscape, paver, and sod scope tied to the U Dayton/Premier Health onMain Innovation District and broader downtown commercial pipeline.

 $400M+ Annual Downtown Investment

 Dayton's downtown reported $400M invested in 2024 alone, with $436M actively under construction in 2025.
-The pipeline is real, the demand for commercial site work is real, and the local install contractor base is fragmented — leaving room for a focused commercial-only operator like RCG.
+The pipeline is real, the demand for commercial install scope is real, and the local install contractor base is fragmented — leaving room for a focused commercial-only, install-only operator like RCG.

-Bid Against Grunder, Buckeye, BrightView — Win With Better Service
+Bid Against Grunder, Buckeye, BrightView — Win With Focus

 Dayton's commercial landscape install market is anchored by Grunder Landscaping (Miamisburg, ~$15M revenue, launching dedicated commercial bid-build in 2026), Buckeye/Oheil Site Solutions, and BrightView's Dayton/Kettering branch.
-RCG competes on focus (install only, no maintenance distraction), GC integration (one contract for interior + exterior), and Cincinnati-corridor project management discipline.
+RCG competes on focus (install only — no maintenance contract distraction), GC integration (one contract for interior + exterior), and Cincinnati-corridor project management discipline applied to Dayton commercial sites.

 Dayton Commercial Site Works FAQs